mendix/docs/content/refguide/find-your-way.md

 ---
-title: "Find Your Way in an App Project"
+title: "Go to Options"
 parent: studio-pro-overview
-description: "Describes Go to and Find usages option in Mendix Studio Pro."
+description: "Describes the Go to option in Mendix Studio Pro."
 menu_order: 10
-tags: ["project", "navigation", "usage", "find usages"]
+tags: ["project", "go to" "navigation", "usage"]
 ---

 ## 1 Introduction

 In Studio Pro editors, such as navigation, page, or microflow editor, you can access a handy menu by right-clicking items.
-Two options are commonly used to find your way in a project: **Go to** and **Find usages**.

-The **Go to** option allows you to navigate from one element to another: for example, to navigate to the target of a button or to the source of a data grid.
+A **Go to** option is commonly used to find your way in a project.
+It allows you to navigate from one element to another: for example, to navigate to the target of a button or to the source of a data grid.

- The **Find Usages** option allows you to find where a certain element is used, for example, to find all buttons that open a certain page.

-## 2 Go To Options
+## 2 Go To Option

 The examples of using the **Go to** option are described below: